 Charred Tomato and Garlic Meatballs with Parmesan-Emulsified Sauce

 These tender meatballs combine beef and pork with crispy onions and smoked paprika, then simmer in a smoky tomato sauce with a unique Parmesan crumble texture.
-The secret is charring whole tomatoes and garlic at high heat, then blending them into a thick emulsion with olive oil and vinegar.
+The secret is our signature sauce — a smoky, deeply savory emulsion we've been perfecting behind the scenes.
+It's coming soon, but in the meantime we've included a great alternative below.
 Ready in 55 minutes, serves 4.

 Recipe by Mr Saucy aka Christophe